jeromemanzano/WaterFiltrationSystem/README.md

 ## SETUP:

-Before building, you need to copy the libraries to the location of your sketchbook folder.
-For Windows, the location usually is `c:\Users\<username>\Documents\Arduino\libraries`.
-For macOS, it's usually in `/Users/astromobilesolutions/Documents/Arduino/libraries`
+Before building, we need to copy the libraries to the location of your sketchbook folder.
+This can be done by running the script.
+For Windows, run win_copyLib.bat.
+For macOS, run macos_copyLib.sh.